 If you own a studio, this type of administrative work is important to protect your students and teachers.
 Find more time for your studios by having The Studio Director do the heavy lifting.
-Our unique software can manage and automate these administrative tasks.
-From billing to enrollment, our studio software can simplify the business side of your yoga studio.
+Our unique yoga software can manage and automate these administrative tasks.
+From billing to scheduling, our studio software can simplify the business side of your yoga studio.

 Try out The Studio Director for yourself with our FREE 15-day trial or contact us today to learn more.